ccarnicle/b2b_payments/README.md

-# Pact: Decentralized B2B Payments & Escrow for Creators
+# Pact: Decentralized Payments Layer for the Creator Economy

 **Programmable payment vaults that turn payment friction into creative flow.**